 Students eligible to apply for the N-class should fulfill the following criteria:

 - Egyptian nationality.

-- Successfully passed grade 3 or 4 in a governmental or private school acknowledged by the Egyptian Ministry of Education.
+- Successfully passed grade 3 in a Experimental Language School, or National Institutes, acknowledged by the Egyptian Ministry of Education.

 - Completion of nine years of age in July of the year prior to admission or end of September in the year of admission.